theshadowagent/MIPT-Assistant/README.md

 # MIPT Little Assistant
-This app was made for competitions at the Department of General and Applied Physics of MIPT student initiation.
-The main features are NFC-reading, QR-code scanning and a "contest assistant" called Jarvis which provides participants with contest info and results.
+This Android app was made for competitions at the Department of General and Applied Physics of MIPT student initiation.
+The main features are NFC tag reading and displaying specified info when reading a corresponding tag, QR-code scanning to finish the contest, map of contests and a "contest chat assistant" called Jarvis which provides participants with contest info and results.